SplitScreen-Me/splitscreenme-www/docs/usage.md

 * If you already have the handler (.js) inside Nucleus Co-op handlers folder you can click on the `Search Game` icon to add the game to Nucleus Co-op.

-* You can also download the handlers from the [website handlers hub](https://hub.splitscreen.me/), then in Nucleus Co-op select `Extract Handler` or `Extract Existing`, choose the .nc file you downloaded and add the game.
+* You can also download the handlers from the [website handlers hub](https://hub.splitscreen.me/), then in Nucleus Co-op click on the `Extract a Handler` icon, choose the .nc file you downloaded and add the game.

 * Once your game is added, select it in the Nucleus Co-op UI and assign the input devices to parts of the screen by dragging the devices.
 The input devices icons will show and light up when they receive input (maintain a button press for controllers).
 Change the layout of each screen by clicking the icon in the top-left corner of each screen, if you have multiple monitors connected they will show in the UI.